 Some stakeholders report differing experiences with homework and grading.
 Students generally report higher amounts of homework than parents or staff.
 In particular, secondary students are more likely to report receiving more homework than staff report assigning.
 Respondents also offer mixed responses regarding the effects and use of homework.
-For example, 61 percent of students report using homework to identify when they need help, while 87 percent of student respondents report their teachers provide them the opportunity to show what they have learned through a variety of activities including homework, projects, and writing assignments.
-Only 43 percent of staff report using homework to identify when students need help.
+For example, students (61%) report using homework to identify when they need help, while most student respondents (87%) report their teachers provide them the opportunity to show what they have learned through a variety of activities including homework, projects, and writing assignments.
+Less than half of staff (46%) report using homework to identify when students need help.